Fred Doucette

-Fred Doucette (born 1964/1965) is an American politician.
+Fred Doucette (1964 or 1965 – July 28, 2026) was an American politician.
 He served as a Republican member of the New Hampshire House of Representatives, representing Rockingham County District 8, the town of Salem, New Hampshire.
 In 2020, Doucette was appointed a deputy Republican leader.

 Doucette was the New Hampshire campaign co-chair for Donald Trump's 2016 and 2020 presidential campaigns.
 In April 2023, he became a senior advisor and state campaign co-chair for Vivek Ramaswamy's 2024 presidential campaign.
 At the time he was deputy majority leader in the state House of Representatives.

-Doucette resigned in March 2025 in order to become the Region 1 administrator of the Federal Emergency Management Agency (FEMA) in Boston.
+He resigned in March 2025 in order to become the Region 1 administrator of the Federal Emergency Management Agency (FEMA) in Boston.

+Doucette died on July 28, 2026.